alexandre-touret/rest-apis-versioning-workshop/docs/index.md

 </details>

 ## Ready?
-Let's deep dive into versionning!
+Let's deep dive into versioning!

 Here are the chapters covered by this workshop: